Risk Management | | Claudio Tartaglia | 5 min read

 Building Resilience: A Practical Framework for CPOs

 • Continuous risk monitoring.
 Replace annual supplier audits with always-on supply chain risk management tools that flag financial distress, ESG violations, and capacity constraints in real time.
+Gartner notes that most organizations have yet to invest in real-time visibility technology, though a majority plan to do so in the next three to five years.

 • Scenario planning as standard practice.
 Run disruption simulations quarterly, not just after an incident.
 Identify your top 10 single points of failure and stress-test each one with a named contingency plan.